die-antwort/da-suspenders/README.md

     da-suspenders create projectname

-This will create a Rails 3 app in `projectname'.
+This will create a Rails 3.2 app in `projectname`.
 This script creates a new git repository.
 It is not meant to be used against an existing repo.

+### Mongoid
+If you want to create an app using [Mongoid](http://mongoid.org/) pass the `--with-mongoid` option:

+    da-suspenders create projectname --with-mongoid

+### Trout

 Suspenders uses [Trout](https://github.com/thoughtbot/trout) to make it easier to maintain a base version of special files (like Gemfile) in Suspenders.

-Whenever you want to get the latest and greatest Suspenders' Gemfile, run:
+Whenever you want to get the latest and greatest DA-Suspenders' Gemfile, run:

     trout update Gemfile